 A good way to organize your papers is to paperclip each of them to a page in a notebook or a three-ring binder and mark each of the pages in the upper right hand corner with the letters from your worksheet.
 The worksheet could be the first page in the book and serve as a table of contents.

 Begin by looking again at the notice of claim and at your reply.
 Do you disagree with the claimant's version of "What happened?"
 Make a note of exactly what it is you disagree with and be prepared to tell the judge what, if anything, you agree with.

 Do you disagree with the amount that the claimant says you owe?
 Be prepared to show what the correct amount is and how you arrived at that figure.

 Do you agree to pay what the claimant claims, but simply can't pay it all at once?
-If that's the case, bring with you some evidence of your financial situation—recent pay stubs, for example, and last year's income tax return.
+If that's the case, submit evidence of your financial situation (e.g., recent pay stubs, and last year's income tax return) in the manner directed by the registry.
 Then tell the judge what sort of payment terms you would need.
 If you can pay something right away, all the better.

 There are a few other things to keep in mind if you are the defendant:

 In Example 2, the claimant had a contract with ZC Roofing Ltd. If he named Zoro Carey as the defendant - the one who owns the company and did the work - and not the company, Mr. Carey would have a defence.